๐ŸŽฉAmerican Presidency

 Secretary of Defense

-• Oversees the Pentagon and manages the largest discretionary budget in the federal government, making defense spending a key policy battleground
+• Oversees the Pentagon and manages the largest discretionary budget in the federal government, making defense spending a key policy battleground between the President and Congress

-• Advises on military strategy and coordinates with international alliances like NATO, balancing national security with diplomatic relationships
+• Advises on military strategy and coordinates with international alliances like NATO, balancing national security needs with diplomatic relationships

 Secretary of Homeland Security

-Compare: Secretary of Defense vs. Secretary of Homeland Security—both handle security, but Defense focuses on external military threats while Homeland Security addresses domestic vulnerabilities.
+Compare: Secretary of Defense vs. Secretary of Homeland Security: both handle security, but Defense focuses on external military threats while Homeland Security addresses domestic vulnerabilities.
 FRQs often ask about bureaucratic reorganization; the creation of DHS is your best modern example.

 Economic and Fiscal Policy